WHO WE ARE

 Nick & Hanna

-Korea Office / Webmaster
+Korea Office / Treasurer

 "I would like to join this project team with a prayer: May my little faithfulness be of help in saving precious lives of Mongolian Manhole Children."

 Member of Manna Church, Korea, and of Zenkoku Tomo-no-Kai (Seoul).
-Mother of three.

-Korea Office Assistan
+Korea Office Assistant

 "I will pray together with all supporters that more children and more families in Mongolia will be saved."

 Member of Global Mission Church(Japanese Congregation), Korea, and of Zenkoku Tomo-no-Kai (Seoul).

 Prayer Coordinator (Korea)